14.6. Lesson: Creating Detailed Maps with the Atlas Tool

 Now zoom to your sample plots, so that you can see only about four or five lines of plots.

-The current styling of the sample plots is not the best, but how does it look in the print layout?:
+The current styling of the sample plots is not the best:

 While during the last exercises, the white buffer was OK on top of the aerial image, now that the background image is mostly white you barely can see the labels.
-You can also check how it looks like on the layout:
+But how does it look in the print layout?
+Let’s check it:

 Go to the Item properties tab.